 The overdrive relay, therefore, opens its contacts to open the solenoid circuit.
 Also, closing the lower contacts in the kick-down switch causes to ground the ignition.
 With this interruption of ignition system action, the engine stops delivering power and begins to slow down.

 With this action, the thrust on the solenoid pawl is relieved, and the spring pressure pulls the pawl out of the notch in the sun gear control plate.
 It causes to unground the ignition coil and thereby permit the ignition system to function again.

 This series of actions take place so quickly that no appreciable lag is noticeable in power delivery.

 Thank you for reading.
-If you have any question just leave a comment I’ll respond.
-If you like the article on overdrive transmission share with your friends.
+If you have any questions just leave a comment I’ll respond.
+If you like the article on overdrive transmission share it with your friends.